Chapter Three: Make the Unsafe Choice

-"Chapter Three: Make the Unsafe Choice" is the third episode of the first season of the American dark comedy crime television series Barry.
+"Chapter Three: Make the Unsafe Choice" is the third episode of the first season of the American black comedy crime drama television series Barry.
 The episode was written by Duffy Boudreau, and directed by series co-creator Bill Hader, who also serves as the main lead actor.
 It was first broadcast on HBO in the United States on April 8, 2018.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry is instructed to kill a target for Pazar but is forced to delay the action per Hank's orders.
 His class is also the subject of a police investigation, as authorities found a connection between Ryan and the class.
 Sally has an audition, but meeting a former friend causes her to break down.

 According to Nielsen Media Research, the episode was seen by an estimated 0.595 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the performances, dark humor and character development.

 Plot

-Barry (Bill Hader) is surveilling the house from his new target, Paco, ready to kill him from a distance.
-However, Hank (Anthony Carrigan) calls him to delay the murder, as he wants to send the Bolivians a bullet through the mail just as they are informed of Paco's death.
-Despite risking his cover, Barry is forced to comply as Fuches (Stephen Root) is still hostage.
+Barry (Bill Hader), armed with a sniper rifle, is surveilling the house of his target: Paco Zambrana (Geo Corvera), a Bolivian drug cartel member turned informant for the Chechens.
+However, Hank (Anthony Carrigan) calls him to delay the hit as he wants the Bolivians to receive a bullet he sent in the mail right before Paco's death.
+Barry complies as Fuches (Stephen Root) is still held hostage.

-While working as a party princess, Sally (Sarah Goldberg) is informed by her agent that there is an audition for a We Bought a Zoo television adaptation, where Sally could play an extra.
-Pazar (Glenn Fleshler) informs Hank that they will get a new assassin, Stovka, and they are excited given his track record.
-Stovka (Larry Hankin), an old man who barely moves, arrives to stand guard on the garage where Fuches is held.
-Pazar instructs Stovka to kill both Barry and Fuches when Barry returns, panicking Fuches, who overheard the conversation.
+While working as a party princess, Sally (Sarah Goldberg) is informed by her agent that there is an audition in a We Bought a Zoo television adaptation.
+Goran (Glenn Fleshler) excitedly informs Hank that the famed Chechen assassin Stovka (Larry Hankin) is arriving.
+Stovka turns out to be a weary man and is ordered by Goran to guard Fuches until Barry returns and then to kill them both.

-Detective Moss (Paula Newsome) is informed by her partner, Detective Loach (John Pirruccello) that Ryan Madison had an affair with Pazar's wife, linking him to the murder but they still question who killed the Chechens at the crime scene.
-They deduce that because Ryan was unfamiliar with the city, he must have been with a member from his acting class.
-They decide to go to the class and question Gene (Henry Winkler) and his students.
-Meanwhile, a desperate Fuches attempts to talk Stovka out of killing him and Stovka reveals his unhappiness following his wife and child abandoning him.
-Stovka then kills himself with the gun, shocking Fuches and Pazar.
+Detective Moss (Paula Newsome) is informed by her partner Detective Loach (John Pirruccello) that Ryan Madison had an affair with Goran's wife, providing a murder motive but they still question who killed the Chechens at the crime scene.
+They deduce that because Ryan was unfamiliar with the city, he was likely with a member from his acting class.
+Meanwhile, Stovka, depressed by his life as an assassin, fatally shoots himself, shocking Fuches and Goran, who now urgently needs a hitman.